carpentries/lesson-development-training/episodes/formative-assessment.md

 ## Assessments

-In order to measure progress and evaluate if and what learning occurred - we have various types of assessments available to us:
+In order to measure progress and evaluate if and what learning occurred, we have various types of assessment available to us:

 - **summative assessments** - used to verify whether learners achieved the stated learning objectives *after* instruction.